 Tallinn University develops doctoral studies in close cooperation with several international research networks.

 On the European scale, the EUA Council for Doctoral Education (EUA-CDE) is one of the key actors in the area, who offers high-level speciality training and organises annual conferences.
-In addition, TU is a long time participant in trainings organized by the Network of Universities from the Capitals of Europe (UNICA) and a partner in the European Commission Lifelong Learning Programme project PRIDE (Professionals in Doctoral Education), which connects administrative staff dealing with doctoral studies.
+In addition, TLU is a long time participant in trainings organized by the Network of Universities from the Capitals of Europe (UNICA) and a partner in the European Commission Lifelong Learning Programme project PRIDE (Professionals in Doctoral Education), which connects administrative staff dealing with doctoral studies.